Looking for a Sugru mouldable glue review? Have a read of my experience and how we saved £240 fixing things with Sugru.

 Have you used Sugru?
 What did you think of it?
 And what have you fixed or made with it?

-ps: this Sugru Mouldable Glue review isn’t sponsored in any way by Sugru.
+PS: this review isn’t sponsored in any way by Sugru.
 I would have told you at the top of the post if it was.
 I’m just sharing the love of a product I’ve really enjoyed using and found really really useful.